simurayousuke/YubiKeyDecryptor/README.md

 # YubiKeyDecryptor

-This is a .net core console application using YubiKey to protect some strings such like passwords.
+This is a .net core console application using YubiKey to protect some strings like passwords.

 This app saves the encrypted data and uses YubiKey and PIV pin to decrypt it during runtime.